permaweb/ao-localnet/README.md

 Approximately 80-90% operational, as the `ao` components are running, but not playing nicely with each other yet.

-- ✅ ArLocal instance mocking ArWeave and acting as ArWeave gateway
+- ✅ ArLocal instance mocking Arweave and acting as Arweave gateway
   - ℹ️ There are some features missing from [the upstream](https://github.com/textury/arlocal) that tend to be used by block explorers, so we are using [this fork](https://github.com/MichaelBuhler/arlocal), which fixes: